AFeese/FitnessTracker/README.md

 ## Installation:
-App is live on ```https://af-budget-tracker.herokuapp.com```
+App is live on https://af-fitness-tracker.herokuapp.com/

 ## Usage:
-Track your budget expenses and use it offline!
+Track your fitness progress!